GOkwori/Toons-Quiz/README.md

 The Difficulty Level page in the Toons Quiz Game serves as a crucial juncture for players, tailoring the game's challenge to their preference.
 Here's what it entails:

-* Customisable Experience: Offers a choice between 'Easy,' 'Medium,' and 'Hard' levels, allowing players to align the game's difficulty with their comfort and skill level.
+* `Customisable Experience`: Offers a choice between `Easy,` `Medium,` and `Hard` levels, allowing players to align the game's difficulty with their comfort and skill level.

-* Immediate Impact: The selected difficulty level dynamically adjusts the questions' complexity, ensuring a tailored quiz experience right from the start.
+* `Immediate Impact`: The selected difficulty level dynamically adjusts the questions' complexity, ensuring a tailored quiz experience right from the start.

-* Sleek Design: With clear, accessible buttons for each difficulty level, the interface is user-friendly, making the selection process straightforward and quick.
+* `Sleek Design`: With clear, accessible buttons for each difficulty level, the interface is user-friendly, making the selection process straightforward and quick.

-* Adaptive Challenge: Encourages players to experiment with different levels of difficulty, promoting learning and gradual improvement over time.
+* `Adaptive Challenge`: Encourages players to experiment with different levels of difficulty, promoting learning and gradual improvement over time.

-* Preparation Step: Acts as a preparatory step before the game, setting expectations and building anticipation for the challenge ahead.
+* `Preparation Step`: Acts as a preparatory step before the game, setting expectations and building anticipation for the challenge ahead.

 ![Difficulty Level](documentation/page-layout/difficulty-page.PNG)